Foreign central banks' U.S. debt holdings rise: Fed

 NEW YORK Foreign central banks' overall holdings of U.S. marketable securities at the Federal Reserve rose in the latest week, data from the U.S. central bank showed on Thursday.

-The breakdown of custody holdings showed overseas central banks' holdings of Treasury debt rose by $5 billion to stand at $3 trillion.
+The breakdown of custody holdings showed overseas central banks' holdings of Treasury debt fell by $2.6 billion to stand at $3.0 trillion.

-Foreign institutions' holdings of securities issued or guaranteed by the biggest U.S. mortgage financing agencies, including Fannie Mae FNMA.OB and Freddie Mac FMCC.OB, rose by $420 million to stand at $303 billion.
+Foreign institutions' holdings of securities issued or guaranteed by the biggest U.S. mortgage financing agencies, including Fannie Mae FNMA.OB and Freddie Mac FMCC.OB, rose by $16 billion to stand at $314.2 billion.

 Overseas central banks, particularly those in Asia, have been huge buyers of U.S. debt in recent years and own more than a quarter of marketable Treasuries.
 China and Japan are the biggest foreign holders of Treasuries.